 Cozy up with a slice of this unforgettable butternut squash bread.
+I promise it will become a new autumn favorite.
 It is warm and perfectly spiced and a great alternative to pumpkin bread!

 What is it

-This butternut squash bread is a warmly spiced bread that is light and packed full of flavor.
+This butternut squash bread is a warmly spiced quick bread recipe that is light and packed full of flavor.
 It is perfect with a glass of tea or coffee.

 Butternut squash is actually a very good replacement for pumpkin puree which sometimes goes through shortages.
-The flavors are very similar, so you can use them interchangeably.
+The flavors are very similar as they are both squash, so you can use them interchangeably.

 It is great to slice and enjoy during the cold autumn and winter days.

-What I love about this butternut squash bread is very simple to put together and only requires a few simple key ingredients, most of which you may already have in your kitchen.
+What I love about this butternut squash bread recipe is very simple to put together and only requires a few simple key ingredients, most of which you may already have in your kitchen.
+You can find the whole list of ingredients and measurements in the recipe card below.

-- Spices - We use a medley of spices including cinnamon, nutmeg, and ginger.
-You can also add a pinch of allspice, cloves, or cardamom to add more of a pumpkin spice feel.
+- Spices - We use a medley of autumnal spices including cinnamon, nutmeg, and ginger.
+You can also add a pinch of allspice, cloves, or cardamom.
+Using pumpkin pie spice instead to keep things simple is also an option. .

 - Oil - We use oil instead of butter to let the other flavors shine.
 It also helps to keep the bread from drying out.
 I recommend any neutral-flavored oil that you like!

-- Juice - Believe it or not, a splash of juice adds a lot of dimension to the bread.
+- Juice - A splash of juice adds a lot of dimension to the bread.
 Not just any juice though.
-You should use orange juice, however, apple cider will also work
+You should use orange juice for the best flavor, however, apple cider will also work

 This butternut squash bread is very easy to make.
 The most difficult part is making the butternut squash puree we need for the recipe.
 Luckily, a single squash makes enough for a few loaves so you can get more than just one single loaf for your work.

-Start by roasting the butternut squash.
-I recommend cutting the squash in half along its length and gutting out the seeds.
+- Roast the butternut squash.
+Start by cutting the squash in half along its length and gutting out the seeds.
 Roast cut side up smothered with butter and spices.

 Storage